Rookout/deployment-examples/java-aws-lambda-maven/README.md

-# Quickstart Debugging Java based AWS Lambda + Maven applications using Rookout
+# Quickstart for Java + Agentless Rookout on AWS Lambda Maven

 A sample application for debugging Java + Maven + AWS Lambda using Rookout.